mahoney1/docs/animaltracking-tutorial.md

 # PART 2: Integrate React Dashboard App, Blockchain Ledger data from an IBM Blockchain Platform SaaS instance

 Note: If you wish to complete this part, and you are not already signed up for an IBP Cloud instance, you will need to do so (here)[https://cloud.ibm.com/catalog/services/blockchain-platform].
-Otherwise, access your service instance in the usual fashion through the IBM Kubernetes resource list.
-In my case it is called ('IBPDemo')

-The critical info, you will need for when you create your IBP SaaS instance (based on the ('Build your network tutorial')[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]) tutorial is the following (note: always check the source for the names/ids used) - the `animaltracking/typescript/client/lib` IBP-related .ts files (and compiled .js files) use the following currently:
+The tutorial use configuration metadata based on the ('Build your network tutorial')[https://cloud.ibm.com/docs/services/blockchain?topic=blockchain-ibp-console-build-network]) tutorial ie:

 MSP ID = 'org1msp'